automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Erliansaurus.md

 # Erliansaurus
-## Description: A basal therizinosaur from central Asia.
+## A basal therizinosaur from central Asia.